mixxxdj/manual/source/hardware/controllers/numark_mixtrack_pro_fx.rst

    Default auto-loop values are: 1/16, 1/8, 1/4, 1/2, 1, 2, 4, 8"
    "32", ":hwlabel:`FADER CUTS`", "Change pad mode to fader cuts

-   Pad press (hold): activate fader cut
+   This pad mode emulates rapid crossfader movements.

+   Pad press (hold): activate a fader cut.
+The crossfader will rapidly move in one of the 8 available patterns.
+The crossfader will return to the position of hardware crossfader after the pad is released.

-   Note: this function is controlled by the hardware" "33", ":hwlabel:`SAMPLE`", "Change pad mode to sampler 1 (samples 1-8)
+   Note: this function is controlled by the hardware or firmware" "33", ":hwlabel:`SAMPLE`", "Change pad mode to sampler 1 (samples 1-8)

    Pad press: play a sample